WonderWoman07/PlanetGreenAssignment/README.md

 - **Modern styling** using Tailwind CSS
 - **Consistent branding** with "Demo Panel" logo and styling

-## 🧪 Testing

-### Test Credentials
-The application is configured to work with the provided PocketBase instance.
-You can test with:
-- **Email**: (Use the credentials provided in the challenge)
-- **Password**: (Use the credentials provided in the challenge)

 ### Manual Testing Steps
 1. **Registration Flow**:
    - Navigate to `/register`
-   - Fill in all required fields
+   - Fill in all required fields (Password should be minimum of 8 characters)
    - Accept terms and conditions
    - Submit and verify auto-login to dashboard